- Written by Dr.Mehmet Demircioglu

 Why Is There a Gap Between Transplanted Hair and Native Hair?

-I am hearing this question more often from patients, especially from men who look closely at their scalp after surgery and suddenly notice a line, a space, or a mismatch between the transplanted area and the hair behind it.
-Sometimes they see it in the first week.
+I hear this concern often from patients who suddenly notice a line, a space, or a mismatch between the transplanted area and the hair behind it.
+It can appear in the first week, after shedding, or months later when the transplanted hair begins to grow while the native hair behind it continues to thin.

 Why can a gap appear after a hair transplant?